 (Also Read: Not Just Modaks, More Traditional Bhog Dishes For Ganesh Chaturthi)

-Ganesh Chaturthi 2018: How is the Festival Celebrated in South India
+Ganesh Chaturthi 2021: How is the festival celebrated in South India

 In some places in Southern India, especially the states of Karnataka, Andhra Pradesh and Tamil Nadu, Gowri Habba is celebrated just a day prior to Ganesh Chaturthi.
 Goddess Gauri, wife of Lord Shiva and mother of Lord Ganesh and Lord Subramanya, is worshipped for blessings.
 According to mythological scriptures, she is the most powerful incarnations of Aadhi Shakthi Mahamaya.

 It is believed that on the 13th day of the month of Bhadrapada, Goddess Gauri is welcomed at her devotee's house.
 The next day, her son Lord Ganesha is welcomed as if to take her back to Mount Kailasha.

 Ganesh Chaturthi 2021: Celebration of the Festival with Grand Feasts

 Many sweets and savouries are prepared during these occasions as devotees welcome Maa Gauri and Lord Ganesh.
 Some of them include Holige or Obattu, Payasa, Huggi or Chitranna and Bajjis.
 These delicacies are offered to the deity and served as prasadam to family and friends.